temmmus/kanye-quotes/README.md

 # Kanye West Quote Generator

-A simple Vue.js application using Vite and TypeScript that fetches a random Kanye West quote when a button is clicked.
+A simple application that fetches a random Kanye West quote when a button is clicked.

 ## Features

 - Click the button to receive a random quote from Kanye West.
-- Built with Vue.js, Vite, TypeScript, HTML, and CSS.
+- Enjoy.

 ## Live Demo